 The usual CT rules indicate basic skill eligibility as 2 skills for the characters first term served and 1 skill for every term served thereafter.
 A player can elect to stay with that CT rule for his character’s basic skills eligibility (as indicated by the career choice), or the player can attempt to earn more basic skills per term for his character (with the risk of getting no skills during term).
 At any time during character generation, a player may choose to attempt one of the options below in lieu of basic skill eligibility.
 A skill is granted for every successful roll, but if no rolls are successful, then the character is not eligible for basic skills that term (although the character does still receive any automatic skills and/or skills awarded for commission and promotion).

-Example: A Scout, who normally receives 2 skills per term, would never roll on the second option (he's already getting two skills for the term without rolling).
-Should he want to try to four skills per term, though, he would give up the automatic award of 2 skills for the term for the opportunity to roll 2D four times - receiving a skill every time he rolls 9+.
+Example: A Scout, who normally receives 2 skills per term, would never roll on the second option (he’s already getting two skills for the term without rolling).
+Should he want to try for four skills per term, though, he would give up the automatic award of 2 skills for the term for the opportunity to roll 2D four times—receiving a skill every time he rolls 9+.

 |Skill Option #1||Automatic skill awards as described in CT rules.|

 |Skill Option #2||2 Skills per term: Roll twice for 7+ each throw.|

 |Skill Option #3||3 Skills per term: Roll three times for 8+ each throw.|

 |Skill Option #4||4 Skills per term: Roll four times for 9+ each throw.|